xunguan/xunguan.github.io/_pages/about.md

 * 08/12/2023

 I'll give an invited talk at [O-West](https://b2b.csoe.org.cn/meeting/O_WEST2023.html) held by Chinese Society for Optical Engineering (中国光学工程学会) on Dec.
 17 in Chengdu, Sichuan.
+My talk is in track T5.
+Optoelectronic integration and system applications.

 * 07/11/2023